Ka-Rasaq/Spatio-Temporal-Analysis/README.md

 - **Regional Hotspots**: Borno, Zamfara, Kaduna, Katsina, and Benue recorded the highest concentration of violent events and fatalities, making them key conflict hotspots.

-- **Seasonal Spikes**: Fatalities peak during May–July, suggesting seasonal factors such as farmer–herder clashes and political activities intensify violence.
+- **Seasonal Spikes**: Fatalities peaked during May–July, suggesting seasonal factors such as farmer–herder clashes and political activities intensify violence.

 - **Perpetrators of Violence**: Herdsmen and unknown gunmen are among the deadliest conflict actors, driving a significant share of fatalities.